 At this point I feel that I can bring a wealth of experience and expertise to every element of design, drawing from the strengths of of all of my different skills and I am confident I can help each and every one of my clients find successful strategies for their gardens.

-Since relaunching I have become a professional member of the Association of Professional Landscape Designers (APLD).
+Since relaunching I have become a Certified professional member of the Association of Professional Landscape Designers (APLD).
 A national association recognizing quality and competency in Garden Design.
-(Hope to be announcing some awards next summer!)

 Designing gardens allows me to create art and ecology at the same time.